Monthly, July 2018–May 2019

 The series was hosted by LANL Foundation, Santa Fe Community Foundation and Thornburg Foundation.

 The Approach is a series of lunch discussions with national and local experts about the implications for New Mexico of findings about the characteristics of high-performing education systems around the world, as reported in, No Time to Lose: How to Build a World-Class Education System, State by State, created by the National Conference on State Legislatures.
 Last year, the NM Legislative Education Study Committee used this report as a framework to discuss potential improvements to education in our state.
 Series speakers included experts in their fields who discussed concepts, reviewed research evidence and provided examples of where the ideas have led to successful models.
 Along with a national speaker, each lunch session also featured a New Mexico speaker and a moderator offering local context and experience.
 Time was reserved at the end of each session for questions from the group.

 According to the No Time to Lose report, international studies find that high performing education systems have the following in common: 1) Children come to school ready to learn, and extra support is given to struggling students so that all have the opportunity to achieve high standards, 2) a reimagined and professionalized teacher workforce, 3) robust career and technical education programs and 4) a comprehensive, aligned system of education.

 Location: Thornburg Investment Management, 2300 North Ridgetop Road, Santa Fe (except Dec.
 Session VII at La Fonda On the Plaza, La Terraza Room)

 Each session is from 12:00–2:00PM and includes lunch.

-Over the nine-month series, the following topics will be explored.
-Details are currently being confirmed.
-Click each title for speaker bios, session notes and videos as they become available.
+During the series, the following topics were explored.
+Click each title for speaker bios and session notes.

 Session I. Monday, June 11, 2018